sunnyjaycer/superfluid-evolving-nft/README.md

 1. Clone the repo and build with `npm install`
 2. Create a `.env` file and fill out the suggested variables from `.env.template`
    - Make sure the wallet you're providing a private key for has some Goerli ETH in it.
 This wallet will be receiving the Flower NFT!
-3. Deploy your flower contract with `npx hardhat run scripts/deployFlower.js --network goerli`
-4. Mint some WATERx Super Tokens with `npx hardhat run scripts/mintSuperWater.js --network goerli`
+3. Mint some WATERx Super Tokens with `npx hardhat run scripts/mintSuperWater.js --network goerli`
-5. Stream the WATERx Super Tokens to the Flower contract with `npx hardhat run scripts/streamWater.js --network goerli`
+4. Stream the WATERx Super Tokens to the Flower contract with `npx hardhat run scripts/streamWater.js --network goerli`
-6. Go to [Opensea's Testnet App](https://testnets.opensea.io/) and search your address.
+5. Go to [Opensea's Testnet App](https://testnets.opensea.io/) and search your address.
    - You should see an "Evolving Flower NFT".
 That's it!
 You are now watering the NFT.
 Note down its token ID
-7. After 5 minutes, go to [this NFT Viewer](https://www.nftviewer.xyz/), click into the "Smart Contract" page.
+6. After 5 minutes, go to [this NFT Viewer](https://www.nftviewer.xyz/), click into the "Smart Contract" page.
 Then, enter the contract address `0xEbEf99eE03571a5957E5d6ee4061940c760b0515` and your token ID.

 You'll see the NFT image has changed to show a more grown up flower!
 If you wait another 5 minutes, you'll see it grows again.